 A three time Premiership Player, All-Australian and one of the most reliable kicks in the AFL, Jack Gunston left nothing on the field as he played a crucial role in Hawthorn’s 2010’s dynasty.

 Originally drafted to the Adelaide Crows in the 2009 National Draft, Gunston played 14 games before returning home to Victoria ahead of the 2012 season.
 Where he struggled to hold his position at the Crows, Gunston quickly cemented his position in the Hawks forward line and has missed only a handful of games since 2012.

-Gunston stepped straight into the Hawks line up in 2012 playing 19 games and kicking 39 goals helping the Hawks reach the Grand Final.
-Remarkably that year would be the first of four Grand Final appearances in a row that Gunston would play in, winning 2013, 2014 and 2015.
-A big game performer Gunston kicked 12 goals across his four grand final appearances and make the All-Australian team in the 2014 and 2015 seasons.
+In that first year at Hawthorn, Gunston kicked 39 goals on the way to the Grand Final.
+While they lost in 2012, that year would be the first of four Grand Final appearances in a row that Gunston would play in, winning 2013, 2014 and 2015.
+A big game performer Gunston kicked 12 goals across his four grand final appearances.